jdthekxng/jdthekxng/README.md

 ## Hi beautiful people😁👋

+My name is Coleman Henry Ayensu and i'm a jack of all trades.
+Currently interested in Cyber Security, Web development and Data Analyzation(I always want to learn more so it might change in the near future).

 <!--
 **jdthekxng/jdthekxng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...